TheAtlasRepository/Text2Map/README.md

    uvicorn main:app --reload
    ```

+> [!Note]
->  **Note:** Open a new terminal to progress, remember to acticate the conda conda environment in this terminal as well
+> Open a new terminal to progress, remember to acticate the conda conda environment in this terminal as well

 4. **Set up Mapbox API key**
    In directory "frontend", create a file named `.env.local`.